marcleerink/portfolio-website/Readme.md

-# Marc Leerink's Porfolio

-## Description

-This website is my personal portfolio which includes my portfolio as a software engineer and my portfolio as a sound artist.
-The purpose is to give a visual representation of my resume and previous work in both fields.

-## Getting Started

-- Make sure to install all requirements found in requirements.txt
-- Execute run.py

-## Authors
-Marc Leerink (marc.leerink@code.berlin)

-## Version History

-- Version 1: Launch of the draft including 3 pages for small screens
-- Version 2: Made responsive and added a navbar
-- Version 3: transferred to Flask app, changed design
-- Version 4: Included authenthication and contact page

 <!--
 *** Thanks for checking out the Best-README-Template.
 If you have a suggestion
 *** that would make this better, please fork the repo and create a pull request